Lessons will be re starting the term from Wednesday 29th July and we will just continue where we left off as we previously closed on the Tuesday.

 (We know this isn’t always possible)

-1. To avoid over crowding in the viewing area you are asked to wait with your child on poolside before your lesson (even in the big kids class).
-Therefore, once through the pool door, turn left onto poolside and walk the long way round the pool behind the netting and towards the emergency exit door.
-The first swimmer and adult on poolside will wait at the end of the net on the corner.
+1. To avoid over crowding in the viewing area you are asked to wait wiif the swimmers are under 5.
+Once swimmers are through the pool door, turn left onto poolside and walk the long way round the pool behind the netting and towards the emergency exit door.
+The first swimmer and adult on poolside will wait at the number 1 sign on the net side of the pool.
 Swimmers coming in after you will then line up after the first swimmer with social distancing in mind.
 Please follow the arrows and use our wall markings to help you social distance.
 This is to avoid over crowding in the viewing area.

 2. Please note that NO outside shoes may be worn on poolside.